 Socialism’s goals and ideals may appear attractive on the outside.
 It spouts false propaganda giving false hope to the poor, the less-educated, and the disadvantaged.
 We must educate ourselves by learning about history.
 Some of our contemporary politicians today, e.g., Barack Obama, Pierre Trudeau (father of Justin Trudeau), and Bernie Sanders were educated by leftist ideologues at leftist institutions.
 They are idealogues with ideas that do not actually work.

 They did not see the full scope of history along with their mistakes.
 They were also misguided by the charade of socialism, and by the omission of Communist errors.
 Have you ever heard them talk about the tragic errors of historic Communism?
 No!
-It never even occurs on their level consciousness.
+It does not register on their level of consciousness.
 You will only hear and learn about these historic mistakes by reading and learning from free-market sources.

 With every generation, socialism will try to rear its ugly head.
 They might tack on a fresh and hip label: “Democratic…” or “People’s…” It’s really just mascara and lipstick to make it look attractive to the younger generations.
 These labels are a facade for something sinister hidden within.
 Each generation must be forewarned of the potential dangers lurking.
 May our generation today not make the same mistakes that were made in history.
 Reject any and all forms of socialism.